-The parent Company is engaged in production and sales of different types of cheese.
+The Company is engaged in production and sales of different types of cheese.
 It also produces and sells whey, raw milk and cream.

-Operations are carried out in the main production buildings, located in Vilkyškiai, Pagėgiai region.
-The Parent Company also has a milk purchase and processing centre in Eržvilkas, Jurbarkas region.
+Operations are carried out in the main production facilities, located in Vilkyškiai, Pagėgiai region.
+The Company also has a milk purchase and processing centre in Eržvilkas, Jurbarkas region.